talicopanda/social-media-influence-analysis/README.md

 ## Causality

+### Overview
-To infer causality (influence) between supply and demand between core-periphery nodes, we use time series data to capture the information, and use granger causality to infer if there is any relationship between the time series.
+To infer causality (influence) between nodes, we capture supply and demand data over time, and use granger causality to infer if there is any relationship between the time series.
 We use [this module](https://www.statsmodels.org/dev/generated/statsmodels.tsa.stattools.grangercausalitytests.html) to implement the granger causality function.

+### Implementation
+Recall that in our implementation of supply and demand functions, we have partitionined the $R^n$ space of content embeddings into non-overlapping hypercubes.
+Each non-empty hypercube represents a key in our hash table, its value representing the supply/demand information.

+Over time, we can construct time series of supply and demand in each bin, and calculate the granger causality for each bin for a given time period.
+Since we know that calculating granger causality will output a value between 0 and 1, we can augment this information in the hash table, corresponding to each key(bin).

+Now, we want to generalize the granger causality across all bins, which can be done through multiple approaches.
+Some proposed approaches are: by calculating the mean, euclidean norm, or p-norm for any given p $\in Z^+$.
+For all of these approaches, the preliminary stages are the same - iterate through the keys(bins) in our hash table and get the granger causality (value between 0 and 1) of all of them.
+Notice that since we only have bins with non-zero supply/demand values, we have finitely many of them, making it possible to iterate through all of them.
+Now that we have the granger causality data for all bins, we can find a way to see patterns in the data and infer causality across all non-zero bins in the $R^n$ space.

+We will explore some of our approaches here: We can calculate the mean of the granger causality in all bins, giving us an average across all non-zero bins in the $R^n$ space.
+An alternate approach would be to calculate the p-norm, and normalizing the output so that it lies between 0 and 1.
+The norm is able to capture different patterns in the data - for example, a 2-norm (or the euclidean norm) will skew values closer to 0 further towards 0, and values closer to 1 will be skewed less.
+As p gets higher, the higher the skewing gets.